The Hidden Cost of Procrastination on Debt Collection

 When and how will the client / customer pay you?

-What if there is a cancellation?
-How will that unfold? - Keep an eye your accounts receivable and send reminders or statement of
+3. Keep an eye your accounts receivable and send reminders or statement of

 account out to them at 60 and 75 days when the account’s past due.
 Let them